Home

 Are we living in the last days?

-Now I would be the first to admit that these scriptures primarily describe God's support, or threat of lack of support, for ancient Israel.
+Now I would be the first to admit that many scriptures primarily describe God's support, or threat of lack of support, for ancient Israel.
 But, they also apply to our country if we continue to reject God.

 In Isa 59, we can read a prophesy which describes our country very well.
 I wish every government and church leader would preach this to the public.